metuuu/youtube-scam-comment-cleaner/README.md

 ```

+## Authentication

+This application requires two types of authentication:

+### a.
+YouTube API key (For fetching comments)
+Used for reading video data and comments.

+### b.
+Google OAuth2 (Required for moderating comments)
-## Creating YouTube API key
+If Google Oauth2 is used, YouTube API key isn't needed.\
+The [Comments: setModerationStatus](https://developers.google.com/youtube/v3/docs/comments/setModerationStatus) endpoint requires OAuth2 authentication and cannot use API keys alone.
+You must sign in with Google to be able to moderate comments.

-**WARNING: BEFORE YOU CREATE AN API KEY.
-PLEASE UNDERSTAND WHAT IT IS USED FOR AND DO NOT SHARE IT WITH ANYONE!**
+**WARNING: BEFORE YOU CREATE EITHER AN API KEY OR AN OAUTH2 CLIENT.
+PLEASE UNDERSTAND WHAT THEY ARE USED FOR AND DO NOT SHARE THEM WITH ANYONE!**

 See: https://developers.google.com/youtube/v3/docs